cljoly/.github/CONTRIBUTING.md

 ## Meaning of “Signed-off-by” Lines in Commit Messages

-When signoffs are used, it means that the committer agrees to the representations from [the Developer Certificate of Origin (DCO)][DCO], reproduced below:
+When `Signed-off-by` trailers are used, it means that the committer agrees to the representations from [the Developer Certificate of Origin (DCO)][DCO], reproduced below:

 ```
 Developer's Certificate of Origin 1.1